lao-tseu-is-alive/vue3-ts/README.md

    1. Run `Extensions: Show Built-in Extensions` from VSCode's command palette
    2. Find `TypeScript and JavaScript Language Features`, right click and select `Disable (Workspace)`
 2. Reload the VSCode window by running `Developer: Reload Window` from the command palette.

+## How to initiate a blank vue3 project with typscript and vitejs

+      npm create vite@latest vue3-ts --template vue-ts